aws-powertools/powertools-lambda-python/docs/utilities/auth.md

 | `timeout_seconds` | 3 | Budget for discovery, JWKS requests, and waiting for another refresh |
 | `jwks_max_age_seconds` | 300 | Maximum age of a successfully fetched key set |
 | `unknown_kid_cooldown_seconds` | 300 | Minimum interval between fetches triggered by unknown key IDs |

+!!! warning "Leave time for Lambda to return an authentication error"
+    Set `timeout_seconds` lower than the Lambda function timeout, leaving headroom for initialization and application code.
+A new Lambda function and the verifier both default to three seconds; using both defaults can cause the runtime to terminate the invocation before `JWKSFetchError` reaches your handler.
+The included SAM example gives the function a ten-second timeout.

 Compatible verifiers in one process share a key-set cache; distinct issuers or cache policies are isolated.
 Concurrent misses share a refresh.
 Expiration requires a fresh key set even when the unknown-key cooldown has not elapsed.